ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

-To reverse a linked list, create a null `link`, then perform the following steps while the original linked list still has a filled `head` node:
+{{< anchor "Reverse Linked List" >}}To reverse a linked list, create a null `link`, then perform the following steps while the original linked list still has a filled `head` node:

     1) Save the `head` of the original linked list as `next`.
     2) Assign `link` to `head.next` (`link` builds the leading part of the original linked list in reversed order).